Short-term rental property generating positive monthly cash flow — vacation home exterior with financial ledger and booking calendar illustrations

 Key Takeaways

-• Positive cash flow is the primary objective for income-focused STR investors
+• Positive cash flow is the primary objective for income-focused STR investors; negative cash flow requires subsidizing the property from other income

 How to Calculate Cash Flow